Open Ethos User Guide

 Question: Should a company mandate vaccines for employees?

-Factors that push YES (mandate):
+Factors pushing YES (mandate):

-• Reduces disease spread (life_health, many citizens affected)
+• Reduces disease spread (life_health, many citizens affected).

-• Protects vulnerable populations (life_health, fairness_equality)
+• Protects vulnerable populations (life_health, fairness_equality).

-Factors that push NO (no mandate):
+Factors pushing NO (no mandate):

-• Violates bodily autonomy (bodily_autonomy, employees affected)
+• Violates bodily autonomy (bodily_autonomy, employees affected).

-• Coercive pressure on employment (civil_liberty)
+• Coercive pressure on employment (civil_liberty).

-• May erode trust in institutions (social_trust)
+• May erode trust in institutions (social_trust).

 Frequently Asked Questions